 Assistant Project Manager

-He holds an MSc in Geo-Information Science and Earth Observation (Natural Resources) from The University of Twente and The Kwame Nkrumah University of Science and Technology.
-His bachelor degree was obtained from the University of Cape Coast (Bachelor Education in Social Studies - Geography).
+Ekow holds an MSc in Geo-Information Science and Earth Observation (Natural Resources) from The University of Twente and the Kwame Nkrumah University of Science and Technology.
+His bachelor's degree was obtained from the University of Cape Coast (Bachelor Education in Social Studies, Geography).
 Ekow speaks English, French and three Ghanaian languages (Fanti, Twi and Sefwi).